tylerlrhodes/blog2/content/posts/music-cd-list-part2.md

 perspective of the book 'Effective Python' by Brett Slatkin to see if there aren't some additional changes to make it even more Pythonic.

+*(Note, the third post doesn't actually end up covering the custom sort method, and is more of a review.
+However, the GitHub repo does show pagination and sorting from the React based web application, and ultimately pacakges it up into a docker container.)*